 There are so many interesting stories out there and unfortunately we don’t have the time to cover all of them.
-With our section “Worth reading” we provide you (once in a while) with some links to interesting articles of other publications:
+With our section “Worth reading”, we provide you once in a while with some links to interesting articles of other publications:

-Elaia Partners announced today a closing of the new 45M€ fund, Elaia Alpha.
-The Paris-based fund is dedicated to seed stage startups, and while a part of it will be dedicated to investing 500K€-1M€ tickets to startups raising a seed stage around, there will also be a portion of the fund dedicated to investing 100K€ to 300K€ in order to help startups get their feet off the ground.
+Elaia Partners announced today a closing of the new €45 million fund, Elaia Alpha.
+The Paris-based fund is dedicated to seed-stage startups, and while a part of the fund will be dedicated to investing €500K to €1 million tickets in startups raising a seed stage around, there will also be a portion of the fund dedicated to investing €100K to €300K in order to help startups get their feet off the ground.
 More on RudeBaguette.com.

 The event app Vamos has secured an “undisclosed €6-digit friends and family round” to hire more freelance developers and continue their expansion (Update – March 2023: The website seems to be out of use, and we therefore deactivated the original link).
 The Berlin-based startup, created by a team of Swedes, announced its public launch last August.
 Vamos aggregates public Facebook events through an iPhone app.
 Find out more about this app and its recent funding on ArcticStartup.com (Update – March 2023: Arctic Startup seems to be no longer in business under this website and we therefore deactivated the link).